-A fine side dish for roasted or braised meats, these carrots are a snap to make.
+Braised carrots in milk are fine side dish for roasted or braised meats, and they’re a snap to make.
 Just combine baby carrots, milk, butter and seasonings and let them simmer together until the carrots are tender and the milk is fully absorbed.
 The milk brings out the natural sweetness of the carrots.
 The whole thing requires no real attention, takes only a few minutes—depending on the carrots—and can be made ahead and reheated whenever you need it.
 That’s everything I want in a side dish.

 Serves 4-6 as a side dish